Guitar Hero: Aerosmith (PlayStation 3)

 Don't think that I'm nitpicking, either, because I'm not.
 I swear.
 As I played through the game and contemplated versus matches against my brother-in-law that I was sure to lose, I realized that the most important part of a game like this is the song selection.
 Developers know this.
 They realize that you'll eventually get tired of contorting your fingers to hit notes (especially if you have short fingers like me) and you'll go back to leading a rugged space marine through a smoldering city or you'll watch a movie or something.
 That's why Guitar Hero and Rock Band both feature regular expansions to their music libraries.
 By including a lackluster selection of tracks here, one where the amount of music from the featured musician barely even exceeds the other stuff, developer Neversoft has produced a product that can't possibly hope to reflect the best that Guitar Hero or the genre as a whole has to offer.

 I'm not bitter, though, and I'm not sorry for my purchase.
-After all, I got a sweet guitar controller--complete with a band-themed faceplate--and I did it for a great price.
+After all, I got a sweet guitar controller—complete with a band-themed faceplate—and I did it for a great price.
 I'm also well equipped to jump into the next Guitar Hero or Rock Band project, which my Aerosmith boot camp now has me confident can prove enjoyable rather than intimidating.
 So I guess that really, the final verdict is this: Guitar Hero: Aerosmith isn't worth a whole to the fans it was most meant to please, but as part of a bundle and as an introduction to the possibilities that the franchise and this type of game have to offer, it's well worth a look.

-More Reviews by Jason Venter
+More Reviews by Jason Venter [+]

 Feedback

-Info | Help | Privacy Policy | Contact | Advertise | Links
+User Help | Contact | Ethics | Sponsor Guide | Links

 eXTReMe Tracker

-© 1998-2013 HonestGamers
+© 1998 - 2024 HonestGamers

 None of the material contained within this site may be reproduced in any conceivable fashion without permission from the author(s) of said material.
 This site is not sponsored or endorsed by Nintendo, Sega, Sony, Microsoft, or any other such party.
 Guitar Hero: Aerosmith is a registered trademark of its copyright holder.
 This site makes no claim to Guitar Hero: Aerosmith, its characters, screenshots, artwork, music, or any intellectual property contained within.
 Opinions expressed on this site do not necessarily represent the opinion of site staff or sponsors.
+Staff and freelance reviews are typically written based on time spent with a retail review copy or review key for the game that is provided by its publisher.